Letohrádek Hvězda

+History

 The surrounding game reserve was founded in 1530 by King Ferdinand I. Twenty-five years later he commissioned his younger son Ferdinand II, Archduke of Austria, to build the villa.
 The foundations were laid on 27 June 1555 by the Archduke alone, and construction of the villa was completed three years later.
 The villa is shaped as a six-pointed star, from which it and the game reserve acquire their shared name.

-In 1962 the villa was listed as a national cultural monument, which it remains today.
-An exhibition relating to the Battle of White Mountain, which took place nearby, is now on permanent display inside the publicly accessible villa.
+Present

+Since 1962, the area (which comprises the game reserve with the villa and the battlefield of the Battle of White Mountain, which took place nearby) has been protected as one national cultural monument.
+In the basement of the publicly accessible villa there is a model of the Battle of White Mountain.
+Various cultural and social events, exhibitions and concerts are organized in the villa.